j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

-# YouTube Black
+# Media Downloader

-An AWS Serverless project for downloading YouTube videos (via Feedly).
+A media downloader designed to integrate with [it's companion iOS App](https://github.com/j0nathan-ll0yd/ios-OfflineMediaDownloader).
+It is [serverless](https://aws.amazon.com/serverless/), deployed with [AWS CloudFormation](https://aws.amazon.com/cloudformation/), and built with [TypeScript](https://www.typescriptlang.org/).

 ## Background

-When [YouTube Premium](https://en.wikipedia.org/wiki/YouTube_Premium) was released I was excited that I could download YouTube videos to my phone for offline use when commuting via the subway ([MUNI](https://www.sfmta.com/)).
-However, there was a monthly fee of $11.99 that, for me, wasn't justifiable.
-So, [as an engineer](https://www.linkedin.com/in/lifegames), I decided to use this opportunity to build my own version of YouTube Premium using [AWS Serverless](https://aws.amazon.com/serverless/).
-I dubbed it YouTube Black.
+When [YouTube Premium](https://en.wikipedia.org/wiki/YouTube_Premium) was released they announced "exclusive original content, access to audio-only versions of videos and offline playback on your mobile device."
+I wasn't interested in the content, but I was excited about offline playback due to poor connectivity when commuting via the [MUNI](https://www.sfmta.com/).
+However, there was a monthly fee of $11.99.

+So, [as an engineer](https://www.linkedin.com/in/lifegames), I used this opportunity to build my own media downloader service, experiment with the latest AWS features, along with a [companion iOS App](https://github.com/j0nathan-ll0yd/ios-OfflineMediaDownloader) using SwiftUI and Combine.

-This repository is the source code, cloud formation template, deployment scripts, and documentation that supports **YouTube Black**.
+The end result is a generic backend infrastructure that could support any number of features or Apps.
+This repository is the source code, CloudFormation templates, deployment scripts, documentation and tests that power the App's backend.
+This includes:

+* The ability to download videos and have them stored to an S3 bucket.
+* The ability to view downloaded videos (via API).
+* The ability to register for and dispatch push notifications to the mobile App.
+* It also has a custom authorizer Lambda function that supports query-based API tokens.
+This was needed for integration with Feedly.

+I share this for any engineer to be able to build a basic backend and iOS App for a future pet project or idea.

+## Project Tenants

+* The costs per month should be less than $12.
+* Minimize external dependencies.
+* [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
+Minimize code, leverage AWS services.

 ## Getting Started